tiredofit/docker-nodejs/README.md

-# hub.docker.com/tiredofit/nodejs
+# tiredofit/nodejs

 # Introduction

 Dockerfile to build a [NodeJS Server](https://nodejs.org)

-This Container uses SD [Alpine Edge] as a base.
+This Container uses [Alpine 3.6] as a base.